twu425/Mobi3-Pen/README.md

 The pen clasifies itself as a custom HID device, meaning that you'll need to program in device support to any software you wish to use it with.
 Check out [Mobi3-Pen-HIDReader](https://github.com/twu425/Mobi3-Pen-HIDReader) for an example using python.

-*Still a work in progress, build instructions will be added later!*
+*Still a work in progress, build instructions will be added soon-ish!*

 ![alt text](Photo.jpg)
 ![alt text](Render.png)